shivanshu1234/dvm-winter-project/README.md

 ### Preventing Cyber-crime

 The ability to edit and delete posts can be used in a not so good way.
 Therefore, posts can be edited only within 5 minutes of being posted, which is enough time to fix any typos, but not enough to launch a cyber attack.
-Also, users have been given the power to report posts, and any post with more than 2 reports is removed from the sites.
+Also, users have been given the power to report posts, and any post with more than 2 reports is removed from the site.
 This number has been kept small for ease of testing.

 This is all for now.
 I'll be waiting for your feedback.